AiPoweredCompany/meeting-assistant/rpi5-standalone-ap-setup.md

 sudo iw dev wlan0 info
 ```

-You should see "type AP" in the output.
+You should see "type AP" in the output and the channel should be set to 1.

 ## Step 10: Test from Another Device